KitwareMedical/trame-slicer/CONTRIBUTING.md

 1. Install the test requirements using pip using the `pip install .[dev]` command
 1. Install playwright browsers using the `playwright install` command
+1. [Linux] Install playwright dependencies using the `playwright install-deps` command
 1. Run the tests using the pytest module `python -m pytest tests`

 ## Interactivity